adaptris/interlok-docs-legacy/pages/ui/ui-system-preferences.md

 ![System Preferences](./images/ui-user-guide/system-preferences.png)

+You can access the System Preferences page by clicking on the down arrow next to your user name and on the System Preferences item.

 The system preferences are:

 - **Config Template Url:** Directory where are located the UI templates used in the configuration page.